-15
+extra

-LYDIA - THE ELDER SCROLLS
+15 LYDIA - THE ELDER SCROLLS

 As my mother used to tell me, the best kind of friends are the ones who can hold all your junk when your pockets are full.
 Your mother did tell you that too, right?
-Lydia might not be the most fascinating companion - unless, uh, you married her, in which case, congratulations - but she's basically a human backpack, and the reason she's on this list is because she's actually better company than a regular backpack.
+Lydia might not be the most fascinating companion-unless, uh, you married her, in which case, congratulations-but she's basically a human backpack, and the reason she's on this list is because she's better company than a regular backpack.
 Look, I'm not saying my standards are low for what makes a good companion, but... actually, no, I totally am.
-For the record: Lydia is officially the Best Human Backpack In Videogames.
+For the record: Lydia is the Best Human Back Videogames.

-14 POTATO GLADOS -
+14 POTATO GLADOS - PORTAL 2

 I love GLaDOS, and I love potatoes.
-The former is witty, cruel, sassy and sarcastic; the latter tastes nice with salt.
+The former is witty, cruel, sassy, and sarcastic; the latter tastes nice with salt.
 Maybe a little bit of paprika.
-My point is this: Potato GLaDOS is the best thing to happen to both the psychopathic AI and tubers, because it gives the former a sense of pathos that allows you to understand some of her motivations and feelings.
-There's also something thrilling about your former enemy becoming a reluctant companion, especially as she's stuck inside a potato and can't do anything about it.
+My point is this: Potato GLaDOS is the best thing to happen to both the psychopathic Al and tubers, because it gives the former a sense of pathos that allows you to understand some of her motivations and feelings.
+There's also something thrilling about your enemy becoming a reluctant companion, especially as she's stuck inside a potato.
 Maybe 2017 can be the year we get more vegetable companions.

 13

 NAIEE & NAIA - BROTHERS: A TALE OF TWO SONS

 Is it cheating to pick two characters that you both control?
 No, because I make this list, and I make the rules, so if you have any complaints, please write them on a piece of paper and then EAT IT.
-The whole point of Brothers: A Tale Of Two Sons is the companionship and the teamwork between the two brothers at the crux of the story, even if they're both essentially you.
-The game wouldn't be the same if it wasn't for both characters, and it also wouldn't be at all playable - making these two youngsters the ultimate companions.
+The whole point of Brothers: A Tale Of Two Sons is the companionship and the teamwork between the two brothers, even if they're both essentially you.
+The game wouldn't be the same if it wasn't for both characters, and it also wouldn't be at all playable-making these youngsters the ultimate companions.
 They literally can't get by without each other.
-Awwww.

-12 CLAPTRAP - BORDERLANDS Yes, you might hate Claptrap, and yes, that might actually be the whole point of the irritatingly overenthusiastic robot, but you can't deny that he's actually quite endearing at times.
-Much like Potato GLaDOS, he'll entertain you with wit, sarcasm and jokes that drip with self-deprecation, but unlike Potato GLaDOS, he's actually quite helpful (and can move around without your help, which makes a nice change).
+⊥∠ CLAPTRAP - Yes, you might hate Claptrap, and yes, that might actually be the whole point of the irritatingly overenthusiastic robot, but you can't deny that he's actually quite endearing at times.
+Like Potato GLaDOS, he'll entertain you with wit, sarcasm, and jokes, but unlike Potato GLaDOS, he's actually quite helpful (and can move around without your help, which makes a nice change).
 Plus, it's nice to not be alone in the frigid wastelands of Pandora, even if your companion is basically a more upbeat version of Marvin the Paranoid Android.